 In January 2012, we announced we had acquired certain U.S. rights to a portfolio of antihypertensive products from Servier.
 The portfolio includes ACEON (perindopril erbumine), a currently marketed angiotensin converting enzyme ("ACE") inhibitor, and three fixed-dose combination ("FDC") product candidates where perindopril is combined with another active ingredient(s).
-The last to expire proprietary form of perindopril in each FDC product candidate provides patent protection until April 2023.
 We assumed commercialization activities for ACEON in January 2012.
 In November 2012, we announced the 837-patient Phase 3 trial for the FDC of perindopril arginine and amlodipine besylate ("FDC1") met its primary endpoint.
 Partial funding for the trial was provided by Servier.
-We expect to pay the balance of study expenses, consisting primarily of costs generated by our contract research organization, from the profits generated by our ACEON sales.
-We are working to identify a third-party organization that could sublicense this FDC and move it forward toward commercialization in the U.S. market.
+The balance of study expenses, consisting primarily of costs generated by our contract research organization, were paid from the profits generated by our ACEON sales.
+In July 2013, we transferred these rights to Symplmed Pharmaceuticals LLC ("Symplmed") in exchange for an equity position in Symplmed and up to double-digit royalties on sales of the first FDC product, if it is approved by the U.S. Food and Drug Administration.

-Significant Developments in the First Quarter of 2013
+Significant Developments in the First Half of 2013